yusdirman/jquery_table_export_rails/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Thanks

+* Thanks to javascript developers
+* Thanks to jquery developers
+* Thanks to rubygem developers
+* Thanks to rails developers
+* Thanks to [Giri Raj](https://github.com/kayalshri) for the tableexport jquery plugin